 You have all the data you need from one app—but it's all in one field, and you need to split it up before you can add it to another app.
 You don't need a full name; you need first and last names.
 You don't need the whole address; you just need the postal code and country.

-Zapier's Split Text formatter can help.
-Add a Formatter step to your Zap, select the Text action, then choose the Split Text transform.
+Zapier's Split Text formatter function can help.
+Add a Formatter step to your Zap, select the Text action, then choose the Split Text transform option.
 Add the text you want to split to the Input field, and the delimiter that's splitting up the text to the Separator field.

 Now, select if you want the first, second, last, or next to last part of the text—and test your action to make sure it works the way you want.
 Want all of the segments?
 Just add more Formatter steps, each time selecting the correct segment you want.
 And finally, add the action steps you want to put your newly split text to work in your other apps.